mribrgr/StuRa-Mitgliederdatenbank/docs/sphinx/source/user/alterUnterbereich.rst

 * login as Admin

-To Alter a Subsection you can move the Subsection section.
+To Alter a Subsection you can navigate to the Subsection section.
 There you can choose the Subsection you want to modify.
 Now you can:

 1. Change the name of the subsection